 Anypoint Visualizer collects data from Mule applications, APIs, and proxies deployed to CloudHub; from standalone Mule runtime engines (Mule instances); or from Runtime Fabric, to discover all incoming and outgoing connections through an embedded plugin.
 As long as the application, API, or proxy is running on a supported Mule instance, it is discovered along with any associated dependencies.
 See How Anypoint Visualizer Collects Application Data for additional information about how Anypoint Visualizer collects data displayed in the graph.

 Understanding these dependencies has powerful implications, especially when you can overlay additional data about these apps onto the network diagram.
-The power of Visualizer, and the visualizations tailored for Architecture, Troubleshooting, and Policies, is understanding this data in the context of your application network.
+The power of Anypoint Visualizer and the visualizations tailored for Architecture, Troubleshooting, and Policies is in understanding this data in the context of your application network.
 From Anypoint Visualizer, you can inspect performance metrics or policy information, define views, arrange applications in layers, and customize the labels displayed for nodes and connections.
-See Customize the Canvas for more information.
+For more information, see Customize the Canvas .

 The following use cases provide examples of how you can use Anypoint Visualizer and its various visualizations.

-Discussing Current Design State: Enterprise architect Kara has developed a plan for how the architecture she’s responsible for will accommodate a new product.
+Enterprise architect Kara has developed a plan for how the architecture she’s responsible for will accommodate a new product.
 She needs to capture its current state so she can plan the transition and get buy-in from stakeholders on her proposal.
-She can use the Architecture visualization to assess the structure of her network and export it to share with her audience.
+She can use the Architecture visualization to assess the structure of her network and export a diagram to share with her audience.

-Define API-Led Connectivity Classifications: Anypoint Visualizer enables you to assign the nodes of the graph into layers.
+Anypoint Visualizer enables you to assign the nodes of the graph to layers.
 Layers help you quickly determine if the APIs are correctly categorized, and if the architectural principles of API-led connectivity are being followed.
 The Architecture visualization enables you to organize the nodes efficiently so that API-led connectivity is easy to interpret.